Edit

 Network cameras

-The camera settings page allows customers to initiate a search of the local network for ONVIF-conformant network/IP cameras and connect them to the system.
-Once connected, the network camera appears and operates like a traditional (for example, USB) camera.
+The camera settings page allows you to search the local network for ONVIF-conformant network/IP cameras and connect them to the system.
+After you connect it, a network camera appears and operates like a traditional camera, such as a USB camera.

 For more information, see Network cameras.